Request more information about the museum studies program by clicking on the links below:

 Museum Studies Program

 The museum studies program at University of Iowa prepares students for careers as a curator, marketing manager, conservator or administrative head of conservation, and director of operations in museums around the world.
 The program focuses on developing, preparing, organizing, administering, conserving, storing and retrieving artifacts, exhibits, and entire collections in museums and galleries.
 Program courses include: institutional management, acquisitions, exhibit design, conservation, packing techniques, and public relations.
 Get more details below including other Iowa colleges that offer museum studies program.

 Students Enrolled in the Museum Studies Program

 Get more details below regarding enrollment, academics, and school demographics.
-UI offers a post-baccalaureate certificate program in museum studies.
+Iowa offers a post-baccalaureate certificate program in museum studies.

 Students by Race (2015)

 |Non Resident Alien||1|